kylewetton/vscode-boxed-components/README.md

 The \_\_box\_\_ string will work everywhere, for instance `__box__.scss`.

-3. In order to spawn a new component, you will need a file in your root directory called `boxedConfig.json`.
+3. In order to spawn a new component, you will need some .vscode settings.
+Inside `.vscode/settings.json`, you'd create your setting like so

-In this json file you set your templates, including `src` and `dest` for each.

     {
-        "templates": {
+        "boxed-components.useTemplates": {
             "component" : {
                 "src" : "templates/component",
                 "dest" : "src/components"